Farizerz/hyprland-dots/README.md

 	Replace `<yourusername>` into your username

- 3. Check if the permission is now registered by opening `sudo -l`
+ 3. Check if the permission is now registered by opening `sudo -l` in the terminal

 If things are working correctly, you can now use the battery profile menu.